-A point density display is a grid of the density of the data points within a graph to make it easier to visually determine where most of the data is concentrated.
+A point density display is a grid of the density of the data points within selected graphs (scatter plot, SPLOM, ternary, etc) and classification diagrams to make it easier to visually determine where most of the data is concentrated.

 Use the settings dialog to set up the point density grid parameters and the point density opacity button to display the grid.